-Demolition: The City is on its way to demolishing three vacant homes with CDBG funding.
-An asbestos survey and abatement has been completed with demolition soon to follow.
+Demolition: The City has demolished three vacant homes with CDBG funding.
+An asbestos survey and abatement has been completed with demolition completed in early July.
 A total of 10 homes were demolished in 2016 with assistance from the Chautauqua County Landbank.